albatrossflavour/puppet_os_patching/REFERENCE.md

 Data type: `Boolean`

-Should the deltarpm package be managed by this module on RedHat family nodes?
+Should the yum-utils package be managed by this module on RedHat family nodes?
 If `true`, use the parameter `yum_utils` to determine how it should be manged

 Default value: `false`